Your Definitive Functional Medicine Guide To Autoimmune Disease: Symptoms, Causes, Supplements + More

 Are you on the autoimmune spectrum?

-To be diagnosed with most autoimmune diseases, the immune system has to destroy a significant amount of tissue (such as in the brain, gut, or thyroid) to be officially diagnosed.
-For example, there has to be 90 percent destruction (5) of the adrenal glands to be diagnosed with Addison’s disease (a disorder in which the adrenal glands don’t produce enough hormones).
-There also has to be severe destruction of the neurological and digestive systems to be diagnosed with multiple sclerosis (MS) and celiac disease, respectively.
+The sad reality is that in most traditional medical practices, the immune system has to destroy a significant amount of tissue to be officially diagnosed.
+For example, there has to be 90 percent destruction (5) of the adrenal glands to be diagnosed with Addison’s disease, or severe destruction of the neurological and digestive systems to be diagnosed with multiple sclerosis (MS) and celiac disease, respectively.

 This is why I look at autoimmunity as a spectrum.
-You can be on the low end, with some reactivity, or in the middle, with significant symptoms but are still not conventionally diagnosable, or you can be at the end stage, when a doctor finally says, “Yep, you have (insert disease here.)”
+You can be on the low end, with some reactivity, or in the middle, with significant symptoms that are still not conventionally diagnosable, or at the end stage, when symptoms are so intense that a doctor finally says, “Yep, you have (insert disease here.)”
+That’s why it’s important to consider not only how to treat or reverse autoimmune disease, but how to prevent autoimmune disease from progressing as well.

 1. Silent Autoimmunity: There are positive antibody labs but no noticeable symptoms.
 Your doctor will likely tell you that you are probably fine, or to come back next year and re-test.